ppfreitas/datawarehousing/README.md

 ## Part 1

 ### Introduction

 First, we scrape the Basketball Reference to get data on all nba games of the season.
-Then, we store it in a MongoDB.
+Then, we store it in a MongoDB database.

 ### Reproducing it